elmahio/documentation/docs/creating-rules-to-perform-actions-on-messages.md

 ## Ignore errors with an HTTP status code of 400

+> Be aware that Ignore rules are only meant as a temporary way of ignoring messages.
+In case you want to permanently ignore one or more log messages, use client-side filtering as explained in the documentation for each client integration.
+In addition, there's a client-side filtering help dialog available on the log message details toolbar.
+Ignoring a large number of messages with Ignore rules will slow down your application logging, use unnecessary network bandwidth, and risk hitting the elmah.io API request limit.

 To ignore all messages with an HTTP status code of 400, you would need to set up the following:

 | Title | Query | Then |